iifl-logo

 • Non provision of liabilities -

 We draw attention to Note No 20(b) on Provisions and Contingent Liabilities.
 In this regulatory environment, there is an inherent risk of litigations and claims.
-Consequently, provisions and contingent liabilities disclosures may arise from direct and indirect tax proceedings, legal proceedings, including regulatory and other government / department proceedings, as well as investigations by authorities.
-As at March 31, 2024, the Company has not provided for liabilities of Rs 11288.39 lakhs.
+Consequently, provisions and contingent liabilities disclosures may arise from tax proceedings, legal proceedings including regulatory and other government / department proceedings as well as investigations by authorities and other financial obligatory positions.
+As at March 31, 2025, the Company has not provided for liabilities and assets to the extent of Rs.
+11223.26 lakhs.
 Management applies significant judgement in estimating the likelihood of the future outcome in each case when to consider- whether, and how much, to provide or in determining the required disclosure for the potential exposure of each matter.
 This is due to the highly complex nature and magnitude of the legal matters involved along with the fact that resolution of tax and legal proceedings may span over multiple years, and may involve protracted negotiation or litigation.
 These estimates could change substantially over time as new facts emerge and each legal case progresses.
-In Our Audit approach, we found that recording of the outstanding litigations against the Company for consistency with the previous years, enquire and obtain explanations for movement during the year, need development for those matters, where management concluded that no provisions should be recognized, considering the adequacy and completeness of the companys disclosures.
+In our Audit approach, we found that recording of the outstanding litigations against the Company for consistency with the previous years, enquire and obtain explanations for movement during the year, need development for those matters where management concluded that no provisions should be recognised, considering the adequacy and completeness of the Companys disclosures.

 Emphasis of Matter

-• We draw attention to Note No 1(a) on Employee Benefit Expenses (including transactions related to provident fund, ES1C, profession tax, gratuity, leave encashment, bonus liability) for the year ended on 31st March 2024.
+• We draw attention to Note No 17 on Employee Benefit Expenses (including transactions related to provident fund, ESIC, profession tax, gratuity, leave encashment, bonus liability) for the year ended on 31st March 2025.
 We perceived that the system of recording such expenses needs advancement to ensure terminality, transaction trail and related documentary evidences.
 Accordingly, we are impuissant to assess and quantify effect of aforesaid transactions on the financial statements.
 However, according to management estimates, such expenses/transactions are fairly stated in the financial statement and there are no material deficiencies/ non provisions.

-Our opinion is not modified in respect of aforesaid Matter.
+Our opinion is not modified in respect of the aforesaid Matter.

 • We draw attention to Note No 20(c) on Confirmations/ Reconciliation of trade receivables, trade and other payables (including micro and small enterprises and including capital creditors) and loans and advances that are pending.
 The management is confident that on confirmation/ reconciliation, there will not be any material impact on the financial statements.

-Our opinion is not modified in respect of aforesaid Matter.
+Our opinion is not modified in respect of the aforesaid Matter.

 Key Audit Matters